vaadin/beverage-starter-flow/README.md

 # Beverage Buddy App Starter for Vaadin Flow
 :coffee::tea::sake::baby_bottle::beer::cocktail::tropical_drink::wine_glass:

-This is a Vaadin 12 example Java application, used to demonstrate features of the Vaadin Flow Java framework.
+This is a Vaadin platform Java example application, used to demonstrate features of the Vaadin Flow framework.

 The easiest way of using it is via [https://vaadin.com/start](https://vaadin.com/start/v10-simple-ui) - you can choose the package naming you want.